benjamintillett/eloquent-js/README.md

 ```

-Cd into the chapters and run SpecRunner.html to run the test:
+Cd into the chapters and run SpecRunner.html to run the tests:

 ```shell
 $ cd chapter1